boaz1e/Node-Chat-App/README.md

 # Simple chat app (with chat rooms)
-JavaScript chat app using Node.js, Socket.io and more.
+JavaScript chat app using [Node.js](https://nodejs.org/en), Express and Socket.io.

 # Setup
 - Once you clone or download the project, run ```npm install``` to install the modules and then ```npm run dev``` from src directory in order to run index.js file.